• Skip to primary navigation

 Although you can use 3 different audio cables for Chromecast Audio, you cannot use them simultaneously because there is only one port.

-What are the differences between the 3 compatible audio cables for Chromecast Audio?
+What are the differences between the three compatible audio cables for Chromecast Audio?

 The 3 types of compatible audio cables for Chromecast Audio are designed for different usages.
 You need to match it with your speaker or AV receiver.